Nexination/configuration-collection/codeguides/Javascript.md

 * Don’t under any circumstances use eval(), not even to parse JSON.
 * Don’t under any circumstances construct functions inside blocks.
 * Don’t under any circumstances change the style attribute of elements, use classes instead, rare exceptions can be used when doing iterating changes.
+* Don't use setInterval, it means you are lazy and it means you open up yourself to memory leaks and chrome pauses it when out of window.

 **Do’s:**
 * Do use null to empty variables that does not have a specific function for doing so already.